Pharmaceutical industry: Marketing

 Advertising is common in healthcare journals as well as through more mainstream media routes.
 In some countries, notably the US, they are allowed to advertise directly to the general public.
 Pharmaceutical companies generally employ salespeople (often called 'drug reps' or, an older term, 'detail men') to market directly and personally to physicians and other healthcare providers.
 In some countries, notably the US, pharmaceutical companies also employ lobbyists to influence politicians.
 Marketing of prescription drugs in the US is regulated by the federal Prescription Drug Marketing Act of 1987.
 The pharmaceutical marketing plan incorporates the spending plans, channels, and thoughts which will take the drug association, and its items and administrations, forward in the current scene.

 To healthcare professionals

 The book Bad Pharma also discusses the influence of drug representatives, how ghostwriters are employed by the drug companies to write papers for academics to publish, how independent the academic journals really are, how the drug companies finance doctors' continuing education, and how patients' groups are often funded by industry.

 Direct to consumer advertising

-Since the 1980s, new methods of marketing for prescription drugs to consumers have become important.
+Since the 1980s, new methods of marketing prescription drugs to consumers have become important.
 Direct-to-consumer media advertising was legalised in the FDA Guidance for Industry on Consumer-Directed Broadcast Advertisements.